jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/economy.rst

 If your money is in the red, your regiments outside of the :ref:`supply <axis_and_allies_supply>` zone, will be taking damage until they self disband, and your regiments inside will be supplied much slower than normal.

+Capturing a city or building a new HQ will get you additional income.
+The enemies are going to take city for their own, however.